Post Analog Processes

 What can an artist, this black box, be but the product of the influences and environment of her time.
 It is for this reason that art critic Robert Hughes once said "all art has been contemporary".

-Curator Mohamed Salemy said in 2015 that “this idea of conflating old and next technology is itself not a new strategy in art, but given what is considered old in our time and what the new technology is of our time doing so looks a very distinct way.
+In 2015, Curator Mohamed Salemy said “this idea of conflating old and next technology is itself not a new strategy in art, but given what is considered old in our time and what the new technology is of our time doing so looks a very distinct way.
 This post-millennial approach is becoming referred to as “post analog”.
 The post analog encompasses the current position and tension between digital culture and analog tools and culture.

 This tension is the starting point for the work.
 That point was the choice to reverse engineer and transpose that way in which I work with digital imaging methods, tools, hardware and software back onto a "traditional", studio-based series of easel-crafted, oil paintings.